Walter Maass: Nazi Party career in Danzig

 Maass joined the Nazi Party on 2 November 1925 (membership number 21,821) after the ban on it was lifted.
 As an early member, he would later be awarded the Golden Party Badge.
 He was one of the leading Nazis in Gau Danzig and served as the Gau's Deputy SA-Führer from 1927 to 1928.
-During this time he was also the Chairman of the local USCHLA.
+During this time, he was also the chairman of the local USCHLA, the Party investigation and disciplinary tribunal.
 The Gauleiter of Gau Danzig, Hans Albert Hohnfeldt, resigned on 20 June 1928.
-After a brief interregnum, on 20 August Maass was selected to be Deputy Gauleiter and was temporarily put in charge as Acting Gauleiter.
+After a brief interregnum, Maass was selected to be the Deputy Gauleiter on 20 August, and was temporarily put in charge as the acting Gauleiter.
 On 1 March 1929, Maass was replaced by Erich Koch.
-Maass later served as the Gau Propaganda Leader from March 1931 to March 1933.
+Maass later served as the Gau propaganda leader from March 1931 to March 1933.

 On 16 November 1930, Maass was elected to the Danzig Volkstag (parliament) where he would serve until its dissolution on 1 September 1939 when Danzig was annexed by Nazi Germany.
-During an SA street demonstration in October 1931, Maass was severely injured when he was struck in the head by a hatchet, requiring the insertion of a metal plate in his skull.
-On 15 March 1933, Maass was dismissed from his position in the Customs Office for his part in a violent demonstration that resulted in breaking the windows at the Social Democratic newspaper, Danziger Volksstimme.
-He then served for a time as a clerical employee of the Volkstag until 1 November 1933 when, having passed the necessary examination, he became a Volkstag Obersekretär (Senior Secretary).
+As an attendee at the October 1931 SA rally in Braunschweig, Maass was severely injured when he was struck in the head by a hatchet, requiring the insertion of a metal plate in his skull, and he was awarded the Brunswick Rally Badge.
+Maass also was awarded the Blood Order on 31 March 1939, in recognition of his injury in the service of the Party.
+On 15 March 1933, Maass was dismissed from his position in the Danzig Customs Office for his part in a violent demonstration that resulted in breaking the windows at the Social Democratic newspaper, Danziger Volksstimme.
+He then served for a time as a clerical employee of the Volkstag until 1 November 1933 when, having passed the necessary examination, he became a Volkstag Obersekretär (senior secretary).

 SS career

-In addition to his political career, Maass was a long-serving member of the Schutzstaffel (SS) which he joined on 15 January 1933.
-Maass led SS-Sturm (company-level) formations of the 36th SS-Standarte in Danzig between January 1934 and June 1937.
+In addition to his political career, Maass was a long-serving member of the Schutzstaffel (SS) which he joined on 15 January 1933 (SS number 46,058).
+He led SS-Sturm (company-level) formations of the 36th SS-Standarte in Danzig between January 1934 and June 1937.
 From June to December 1937 he commanded a Sturmbann (battalion) of the 71st SS-Standarte in Zoppot (today, Sopot).
-Between then and May 1940, he was assigned to the SS "Nordost" department.
-From March 1934, he held the rank of Sturmführer (later redesignated Untersturmführer).
-On 25 April 1936, he was promoted to Obersturmführer, and on 20 April 1939 to Hauptsturmführer.
+Between then and May 1940, Maass was assigned to SS-Stammabteilung (main department) "Nordost".
+From March 1934, he held the rank of SS-Sturmführer (later redesignated SS-Untersturmführer).
+On 25 April 1936, he was promoted to SS-Obersturmführer and, on 20 April 1939, to SS-Hauptsturmführer.

-On 1 May 1940, Maass was assigned to the SS-Sicherheitsdienst (Security Service, SD) District Office in Danzig with the rank of Sturmbannführer.
-On 15 January 1943 he was briefly attached to the staff of the SS-Oberabschnitt (Main District) "Ostland" in the Reichskommissariat Ostland.
-Finally, on 1 April 1943, he was transferred to the Reich Security Main Office in Berlin where it is believed he served until the end of the Second World War.
+On 1 May 1940, Maass was assigned to the SS-Sicherheitsdienst (Security Service, SD) district office in Danzig with the rank of SS-Sturmbannführer.
+On 15 January 1943, he was briefly attached to the staff of the SS-Oberabschnitt (main district) "Ostland" in the Reichskommissariat Ostland.
+Lastly, on 1 April 1943, he was transferred to the Reich Security Main Office in Berlin where it is believed he served until the end of the Second World War.
 No additional details are known about his fate.